SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond. | |||||||||||||

 SHROUD CHAIN PLATES

-- There is little required to maintain the SS chain plates UNLESS you let the deck seal deteriorate.
+- There is little required to maintain the shroud chain plates UNLESS you let the deck seal deteriorate.
 That being the case, the water will saturate the deck core and the bulkhead below it, resulting in wood rot that is difficult to repair.
 A myriad of other things in the cabin that can absorb water will likely go mouldy as well.
 And oh yes, the chain plate can develop crevice corrosion due to lack of air where it stays in contact with a wet bulkhead.
 Crevice corrosion is where the metal is continually exposed to stagnant, anaerobic water that can be found between a wet bulkhead and the SS chain plate.
 The deck plate and its sealant is vital to the health of everything above and below it.
 Monitor these like a hungry hawk.
 See

 Tech Tip B07.